Deadline extended: March 15, 2020

-Deadline for early registration: July 15, 2018
+Deadline for early registration: May 15, 2020

 The international Scientific Committee will review all submissions based on their relevance for the conference theme, originality and international diversity.

 Both individual papers and symposia will be accepted for submission.
 The individual papers are afterwards grouped into thematic sessions, if possible.
 Each accepted paper is given 20 minutes for presentation, followed by 10 minutes for discussion with the audience.
-Submissions for an individual paper presentation should include a proposal of no more than 500 words, containing the following information: introduction to the research question(s), description of methods, results, brief discussion and implications.
-Conceptual and theoretical individual papers do not need to follow this structure.
-A reference list is not required for the submission.

 - The number of submissions is limited to 2 as presenter.

 - Note that this website is not a working tool.
 We therefore recommend to prepare your submissions offline and when ready copy everything on the submission website.

 - Submissions can only be made through the appropriate online submission form.
 Submissions made by e-mail will not be evaluated by the international scientific committee.

 If your abstract is for a presentation based on one or more empirical research projects, it could include the following: